PM: UK will discuss peacekeeping troops in Ukraine with allies

 “If I think about how long this conflict has gone on and the incredible success that Ukraine has had in the face of this aggression from Russia, that is a tribute to Ukraine, Ukrainians and their resolve, but also to all allies who’ve supported Ukraine, including the US.”

-Sir Keir’s desire to make sure Ukraine is in the “strongest possible position” is an indication that Mr Zelensky’s allies want to ensure he goes into any talks on the front foot.

-The UK has also cemented ties with Ukraine with a new 100-year partnership deal, which will set out co-operation between the countries in an agreement that will stretch into the next century.
+The UK has also cemented ties with Ukraine with its 100-year partnership deal, which will set out co-operation between the countries in an agreement that will stretch into the next century.

 The agreement will bolster military collaboration on maritime security through a new framework covering the Baltic Sea, Black Sea and Azov Sea, to deter Russian aggression.